cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Authenticated Key Exchange (AKE) Protocol {#deps-ake}

-OPAQUE additionally depends on a three-message Authenticated Key Exchange (AKE) protocol which satisfies the forward secrecy and KCI properties discussed in {{sec-considerations}}.
+OPAQUE additionally depends on a three-message Authenticated Key Exchange (AKE) protocol which satisfies the forward secrecy and KCI properties discussed in {{security-considerations}}.

 This specification defines one particular AKE based on 3DH; see {{ake-protocol}}.
 3DH assumes a prime-order group as described in {{I-D.irtf-cfrg-voprf, Section 2.1}}.